hxxdev/hxxdev.github.io/_posts/2025-03-09-how-to-setup-github-blog.md

 ## Configure: Favicons

-Make your own [favicons](https://www.favicon-generator.org/about/) at [Favicons Generator](https://www.favicon-generator.org/).
+Create your own [favicons](https://www.favicon-generator.org/about/) at [Favicons Generator](https://www.favicon-generator.org/).
 Then replace all `png` files in `/assets/img/favicons` with the one your generated.

 ---------------------

 ## Configure: jekyll plugins

+Jekyll plugins can be very useful.
-We will add [jekyll plugin](https://github.com/yegor256/jekyll-plantuml) here.
+We will learn how to add [Jekyll PlantUML](https://github.com/yegor256/jekyll-plantuml) here.

 - Install `PlantUML`.